shwuandwing/Tetracube/README.md

 # Tetracube (Rust/Bevy)

-A 3D implementation of Tetris using Rust and the Bevy game engine.
+A 3D Puzzle game involving tetracubes using Rust and the Bevy game engine.

 ## Features
 - **Intro Screen**: A clean starting screen with the game title and start instructions.